mkhalid1/deep_learning_object_detection/README.md

-# deep learning object detection
-A paper list of object detection using deep learning.
-I wrote this page with reference to [this survey paper](https://arxiv.org/pdf/1809.02165v1.pdf) and searching and searching..

-*Last updated: 2019/10/18*

-#### Update log
-*2018/9/18* - update all of recent papers and make some diagram about history of object detection using deep learning.
-*2018/9/26* - update codes of papers. (official and unofficial)
-*2018/october* - update 5 papers and performance table.
-*2018/november* - update 9 papers.
-*2018/december* - update 8 papers and and performance table and add new diagram(**2019 version!!**).
-*2019/january* - update 4 papers and and add commonly used datasets.
-*2019/february* - update 3 papers.
-*2019/march* - update figure and code links.
-*2019/april* - remove author's names and update ICLR 2019 & CVPR 2019 papers.
-*2019/may* - update CVPR 2019 papers.
 *2019/june* - update CVPR 2019 papers and dataset paper.
 *2019/july* - update BMVC 2019 papers and some of ICCV 2019 papers.
 *2019/september* - update NeurIPS 2019 papers and ICCV 2019 papers.